What Fishing Line should I Use?

 Line Type: Monofilament

 Mono is a good, basic starting point and will do everything you need.
 It is forgiving when you are reeling in fish, the line is easy to tie, and the product will not break your bank.
 The 6 Lb test strength is great for targeting multiple species.
 It’s light enough to pull in a pile of Panfish, and heavy enough to get your Largemouth Bass dockside.
 However, when you get more specialized a lighter test (2-4 Lb.) for Panfish and a heavier test (8-12 Lb.) for Bass is a good rule of thumb.
+Don’t worry, even 6lb Mono will work with all the classic, fundamental fishing tackle.

 Line Color: Clear

 I am giving you a Clear color recommendation because I don’t know what type of water you are fishing.
 Clear will suite you just fine regardless.
-There are plenty of other colors dyed into the line for specific water clarity but outside of technicalities Clear is a good catch all.
+There are plenty of other colors dyed into the line for specific water clarity but outside of technicalities Clear is a good catch-all.

 Spool Size: 330 Yards